In Pursuit of Gold

 INDIA-THE TRUE GOLD TRADER

-Let’s check the facts and figures!
-In the year, 2011, when the global economy plunges deeper into crisis, the gold business in Kerala was booming.
-It was a phenomenon for many.
-But, it was a reality as well!
-In 2011, close to 250 tonnes of jewellery worth Rs 76,000 crore was sold in Kerala.
-This heavy jewellery purchase by Keralites brought a new title to India -world's biggest gold consumer.
-Gold forms an integral part of almost every Malayalee's life and is sought after to the extent of being hoarded with great zeal either as a form of investment or a show of prosperity and social status.
+It was an intriguing phenomenon.
+In that year, close to 250 tonnes of jewellery worth Rs.
+76,000 crore was sold in Kerala.
+This scale of jewellery purchase by Malayalis made India the world’s biggest gold consumer!
+Gold forms an integral part of almost every Malayali’s life and is sought after to the extent of being hoarded with great zeal either as a form of investment or a show of prosperity and social status.